HTPaulus/MIDIVisualizer/README.md

 This F# application can import, analyze, visualize, and play MIDI files.

 How does it work?
+- Launch the file “IJ45HA_MIDI_Visualizer.exe” in the directory “IJ45HA_MIDI_Visualizer/bin/Debug/net481”.
-- click on the Import MIDI button
+- Click on the Import MIDI button
-- select a file with any .mid extension and click open
+- Select a file with any .mid extension and click open

 - The program will display a visual model of the file and you can adjust the color shift to your liking using the slider on the right.
 You can also save it as an image by clicking on the Export Image button.